Skip to main content

 How to generate an API Key

-It must be included in every API call to indicate which account the operation belongs to.
+An API Key is the key that identifies your Holded account in each request.
+It must be included in all API calls to indicate which account the operation belongs to.
+To generate one, follow these steps:

-2. In the More section, click Developers.
+2. In the Developers section, click on Credentials.

-3. Click + New API Key.
+3. Click Add API Token.

-Can multiple API Keys be created?
+Can multiple API Tokens be created?

 How to access the API documentation